What are the aims of therapy sessions?

 As a private practitioner I am unable to offer an emergency service.
 If you need urgent support and cannot wait to book in a session, I recommend that you call The Samaritans on 116 123; free of charge from any phone.

-If we choose to continue working together, we can agree on the frequency and timing of your sessions and fee.
-I will email you my ‘Therapy Agreement’ which puts all the practical terms of therapy sessions into writing, alongside my Privacy Statement which gives you a more detailed account of how I hold your data according to GDPR and why.
-I will ask you to confirm you have read and understood these before we continue.
+After this call, if we have decided to continue together, I will email you my ‘Therapy Agreement’ which outlines the practical terms of working together, alongside my Privacy Statement, regarding GDPR.
 I will also ask you for some personal details such as your DOB and GP contact details which I hold in case of emergency.
-This is all the administration that is required at the start, with the aim of clarifying the practical terms of the therapeutic process before we begin.
+This is all the administration that is required at the start, with the aim of clarifying the practical terms of the process before we begin.

 How long is a therapy session and how many should I have?